-The viva voce (sometimes called an oral examination, thesis defence or oral defence) was added to the PhD examination process at UWA to enable students to talk to experts in their field about their thesis, and possibly ask for advice on publishing or potential career options.
+The viva voce (sometimes called an oral examination, thesis defence or oral defence) was added to the PhD examination process at UWA to enable PhD candidates to talk to experts in their field about their thesis, and possibly ask for advice on publishing or potential career options.
 This examination marks the end point of the research training journey - a time for celebration with supervisors, family and friends.
 Introduction of the viva voce was recently approved by the UWA Academic Board with official approval of rule changes by the UWA Academic Council.

-Proposed viva voce process for PhD students
+Proposed viva voce process for PhD candidates

 Two examiners are nominated to examine the written thesis

 Nomination of these two examiners follows the usual rules with regard to expertise and conflict of interest.
 Supervisors check the examiners were willing and able to examine the thesis and attend the viva voce, either in person or via videoconferencing.